heisenburger/thingsofinterest/about.md

 Sophia currently lives in Melbourne, where she is undertaking a PhD in clinical genetics, but has never been able to focus on one thing at a time, so does a lot of non-PhD things.
 She’s a published poet and writer and chronically ill, queer, and addicted to coffee.
 You can find her on twitter at [@SophiaFrentz](http://twitter.com/SophiaFrentz).

 Serena currently lives in Wellington, where she's creating design systems at [BNZ Digital](https://www.bnz.co.nz).
 She has two degrees in physics, dabbles in everything from hacking to making things pretty, and has lived in Berkeley for a year which makes her officially cultured.
-She made this website, and is hoping it doesn't break.
+She made this website.
 You can find her on twitter at [@Sereeena](http://twitter.com/Sereeena).

 > Side ~~baes~~ projects.